zkytony/cos-pomdp/README.md

 The best way to do that is to run the dataset creation step above till finish.

+The current script trains one model per scene category.

+Note the `val_yolov5.sh` script is useless.
+See [this github issue](https://github.com/ultralytics/yolov5/issues/4199).
+All the results that YOLOv5 generates are for the validation datasets already

 ## AI2-Thor Setup

 Compare with: